LukeShortCloud/rootpages/markdown/ansible.md

 * HEADER_* = Modify different types of header content.
 * body = The body of the request to send.
-* body_format = The format to ues for the body.
+* body_format = The format to uses for the body.
 Default: raw.
     * json
     * raw
 * dest = A path to where a file should be downloaded to.